CollaborativeRoboticsLab/fabric/fabric/docs/generative_example1.md

-## WaypointRunner Example 2 - Goal Sequence
+## Generative Example 1 - Single point navigation

-In this example, (0.5,2) (1,2) (-2,0) are reachable, (3,0.5) (2,-3) points are not reachable.Because of this, the robot moves to the (0,0.5) as a recovery action.
-(1,2) (-2,0) points also have recovery actions linked, but they are not triggered as the point is accessible.
+This is presented as part of the tasks used for the ICRA2026 paper.

+In this example (2.0, -0.5) point is reachable.
+The LLM would need to generate a plan that moves the robot to the point.

 ### Dependencies

-This example uses nav2 stack and turtlebot3.
+This example uses nav2 stack for control and a simulated turtlebot3.
 Follow instructions from [Nav2 Dependency Installation](https://github.com/CollaborativeRoboticsLab/capabilities2/blob/develop/docs/nav2_setup.md) to setup nav stack.

 ### Plan selection

-Uncomment the  line related to `navigation_4.xml` in the `config/fabric.yaml` file
+Uncomment the  line related to `generative_1.xml` in the `config/fabric.yaml` file

 ### Build the package to apply changes